-On Monday, White House Press Secretary Sarah Huckabee Sanders told reporters "there's a time and place for a political debate, but now is the time to unite as a country".
+Shortly after the Las Vegas shooting in October 2017, White House Press Secretary Sarah Huckabee Sanders told reporters "there's a time and place for a political debate, but now is the time to unite as a country".

 As time goes by.
 As that song from the film Casablanca says, it's still the same old story.

 Could it change?
 According to one poll during the 2016 presidential campaign, guns were an important issue for both Democrats and Republicans.
-That could be a reflection of that year's record-setting mass shooting in an Orlando nightclub or the first indication of a new trend.
+That could be a reflection of that year's mass shooting in an Orlando nightclub or the first indication of a new trend.